marcusparsons/ExtraMath.js/README.md

 </script>
 ```

+##Error Checking
+Each function has error handling built-in that calls the function `showError`.
+This way if you want to customize how errors are displayed, you only need to do so at one location, instead of having to search throughout the document to change each and every display function.

 ##Extra Functions Added

 The following methods are the methods that are not a part of the future JavaScript Math specification (but maybe should be) that were added to **ExtraMath.js**:

 ##area
-**area** calculates the area of a number of 2D shapes.
+**area** calculates the area of a number of 2D/3D shapes.
 The arguments required vary depending on the shape except for the first argument which is always a string containing the name of the shape.
 The name of the shape can be either the full name of the shape or just the first 3 letters.
 The area function can accept strings, numbers, or arrays for its arguments except for the **shape** argument, which must be a string.
 ```javascript
 //Usage: Math.area(shape, [otherArgs);
 ```